jdcormie/proposal/L73-java-binderchannel/wireformat.md

 peer's stream flow control window as a sender and will produce stream window update messages as a receiver.
 Stream flow control will be enabled for the transport if and only if both client and server set this flag.

+*   FLAG_AUTHORITY (0x2) - Sent by a client to indicate that their setup
+transport Parcel contains the optional authority field.
+This string encodes the client's idea of the server's identity and is typically used for virtual hosting.

 ### Stream Transactions